danmbrown/city-of-whispers/Lists.md

 13. Abandoned wagon, one wheel missing
 14. Narrow patch of greenery, lovingly maintained by neighbors
 15. Storefront with signs indicating going out of business
-16. Bird wrestling scraps from a group of rodents
+16. A bird wrestling scraps from a group of rodents
 17. Rain-slicked street reflecting lamplight
 18. Traffic jam caused by unruly domestic beasts
 19. Baker offering samples of a new treat